edamla/mediterraneanagency/_books/2021-09-01-whats-left-of-you.md

 I am the mysterious sovereign of futile lands...
 I am the sultan of hearts consumed by longing...
 I am the exile of yearnings hungering for peace...
 I am the language of desolation...
-I am the rep- resentation of the helpless, the companion of the lost, the final wish of those awaiting death, the night reflecting the longing for mornings of those who cannot reunite, and the wingless messenger named love...
+I am the representation of the helpless, the companion of the lost, the final wish of those awaiting death, the night reflecting the longing for mornings of those who cannot reunite, and the wingless messenger named love...
 Who am I?
 I am never the one to say
-‘I am’ without meaning, easily spoken yet meta- phorically striking.
+‘I am’ without meaning, easily spoken yet metaphorically striking.
 Who am I?
 I am the bearer of centuries-old yearnings.
 I carry the burdens of a lifetime of ruin.
 I am the language of lamentation at the end of every deadlock.
 Who am I?
 I am the